dragosv/FizzBuzz/README.md

 From inside the main folder run this two commands
 - docker build . -t dragosv/fizzbuzz
 - docker run -e MAX_NUMBER='1000' dragosv/fizzbuzz

+Change the MAX_NUMBER='1000' to something else if you want to see a different Max number